bml-research/data_analysis_bml/excel/excel_10_data_analysis_solutions.md

 ### Exercise 2

-1. Which item has the highest Calories from fat?
+1. Which mouse has the highest expression of Tau?
->Chicken McNuggets (40 piece)
-2. Which items have the highest Iron (% Daily Value)?
->Big Breakfast with Hotcakes (Regular Biscuit) and Big Breakfast with Hotcakes (Large Biscuit)
+>3516_12
+2. What is the relative expression value in this mouse?
+>0.602768056
-3. Which Beef & Pork item has the lowest Calories from fat?
+3. Which mouse has the lowest expression of pAKT?
->Hamburger
-4. Which Coffee & Tea or Smoothies & Shakes item has the highest amount of carbohydrates?
->Chocolate Shake (Large)
+>3479_9
+4. How many empty cells are in the BAD column?
+>213
-5. Which item has the highest saturated fat and lowest carbohydrates value (use multi-sort to practice)?
+5. Which mouse of the Ts65Dn genotype group has the highest Tau expression (use multi-sort to practice)? (use multi-sort or filters)?
->Frappé Chocolate Chip (Large)
+>293_15
+6. Which mouse of the Ts65Dn genotype, and saline treatment group has the highest Tau expression (se multi-sort or filters)?
+>J3295_14

 ### Exercise 3